WordPress Security FAQ

 Why is the security scan not working?
 I can’t get through!

-For security reasons, Seravo’s WordPress hosting service has restrictions in place that are designed to never interfere with the normal use of any WordPress site, but to limit access to sites by malicious actors (such as denial-of-service attacks).
+For security reasons, Seravo’s hosting service for WordPress has restrictions in place that are designed to never interfere with the normal use of any WordPress site, but to limit access to sites by malicious actors (such as denial-of-service attacks).
 However, in some rare cases, site scanning tools may encounter Seravo security restrictions if they scan a site too quickly and resemble a malicious attack.
 These protections cannot be turned off.

 Why does the security scan report indicate open SSH ports?